tefl certification

 4. Assuming That You Need to Take an In-person TEFL Course rather than an Online Course

-Additionally, an online TEFL course offers the flexibility of taking your class from the comfort of your home, or remotely from anywhere as long as you have an internet connection.
-For instance, International TEFL Academy offers two online TEFL courses:
+Additionally, an online TEFL course offers the flexibility of taking your class from the comfort of your home or remotely from anywhere as long as you have an internet connection.
+For instance, International TEFL Academy offers two online TEFL courses accredited at Level 5 by Ofqual, which is the same accreditation as well-known in-person courses such as CELTA:

-At ITA, we train and certify 6,000 people a year and 70% of our graduates take their TEFL course online.
-Those graduates go on to gain employment in top job markets around the world from Spain, Germany, and Chile, to Saudi Arabia, Japan, and South Korea.
+At ITA, we train and certify 5,000 people a year, and 80% of our graduates take their TEFL course online.
+Those graduates go on to gain employment in top job markets around the world, from Spain, Germany, and Chile, to Saudi Arabia, Japan, and South Korea.

 Read more: Is ITA's Online TEFL Certification Course Valid and Accredited?